 They are also friendly to everyone in most cases, and they want to lick the face of every person they meet.

-Of course, the genetics play an important role in this and some Labradoodle Minis can be aggressive and suspicious of strangers.
+Of course, genetics plays an important role in this and some Labradoodle Minis can be aggressive and suspicious of strangers.

 But, such cases are rare and only appear if the breeder lacks experience and chooses the wrong parent personalities.